Onivx Investigation – Broker Risk Analysis for onivx.com

 That is why traders should avoid depositing with Onivx unless strong new evidence proves otherwise.

-Onivx shows multiple strong indicators of being a scam broker and should be avoided.
+Onivx shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.